Dutch (wrestler)

-William Carr (born April 21, 1987), known by the ring name Dutch, is an American professional wrestler.
+William Carr (born April 21, 1987), better known by the ring name Dutch, is an American professional wrestler.
+He is currently signed to TNA Wrestling, where he is a member of The Righteous alongside Vincent.
 He is known for his time All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a former ROH World Six-Man Tag Team Champion.
-He is a member of The Righteous alongside Vincent.

 Professional wrestling career

 Dan Barry formed Tremendous Investigations Inc. alongside Bill Carr and later adopted the name Team Tremendous.
 In 2014, Tremendous Investigations Inc. debuted for Combat Zone Wrestling defeating Milk Chocolate.
 Team Tremendous defeated The Young Bucks, The Beaver Boys, and then champions, O14K, at New Heights in 2015 to become the CZW Tag Team Champions for the first time.
 They successfully defended their belts against The Dollhouse (Marti Bell and Jade).
 Barry and Sozio (replacement for Carr) lost the CZW tag team titles to #TVReady (BLK Jeez and Pepper Parks).

 On December 11, 2021, at Final Battle, The Righteous defeated Shane Taylor Promotions (Kaun, Moses and O'Shay Edwards) to win the ROH World Six-Man Tag Team Championship.
 They lost the titles to Dalton Castle and The Boys on July 23, 2022, at Death Before Dishonor.

 On March 31, 2023, at Supercard of Honor, Vincent and Dutch returned to the promotion, confronting Evil Uno and Stu Grayson to close out Zero Hour.
 On the September 22 episode of Dynamite, Dutch and Vincent won a four-way tag team match to earn a shot for the ROH World Tag Team Championship match at WrestleDream.
 At WrestleDream, however, they lost to MJF in a 2-on-1 Handicap match.
 In May 2025, Dutch and Vincent left AEW/ROH.

+Dutch, alongside his partner, the returning Vincent from Honor No More, made his TNA debut at TNA Final Resolution confronting The Hardys.